UMGZ 32x18x8 [M6] GZ / N38

 Keep neodymium magnets away from TV, wallet, and computer HDD.

-Neodymium magnets generate strong magnetic fields that can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
-They can also destroy devices like video players, televisions, CRT computer monitors.
-Do not forget to keep neodymium magnets away from these electronic devices.
+Strong magnetic fields emitted by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
+They can also damage televisions, VCRs, computer monitors, and CRT displays.
+You should especially avoid placing neodymium magnets near electronic devices.

 Although magnets have demonstrated their effectiveness up to 80°C or 175°F, the temperature can vary depending on the type, shape, and intended use of the specific magnet.

-Neodymium magnets generate strong magnetic fields.
-As a result, they interfere with the operation of a pacemaker.
+Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
 This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.

-The magnet is coated with nickel - be careful if you have an allergy.
+The magnet is coated with nickel.
+Therefore, exercise caution if you have an allergy.

-Studies show a small percentage of people have allergies to certain metals, including nickel.
+Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.